 - Canadian Council for Aboriginal Business (CCAB) – program support

 - Willow Lake Métis Local – Funding for cultural retention, education and training

 - Wood Buffalo Food Bank – mobile grocery delivery to Indigenous communities

 - University of Alberta – U School educational programming and engineering outreach

 - CAREERS: The Next Generation – Indigenous Youth CAREER Pathways

 Syncrude annually publishes a comprehensive overview of our Indigenous relations work and our progress in stewarding to our key commitment areas.
 Called Pathways, the review also profiles tremendous success stories and role models from Indigenous communities.
-It is available for download here.
+It is available for download on our website.

 In Your Community newsletter

 In Your Community helps us to effectively communicate with our neighbours, showcase initiatives and provide updates on our activities.
-Past and present newsletters are available to view or download below.
+Past and present newsletters are available to view or download here.